worlddevelopment/worlddevelopment/ROADMAP.md

 * Increase living standards:
-  * 40%, <a href="https://github.com/worlddevelopment/electricity_from_stream">Electricity from stream</a>.
+  * 45%, <a href="https://github.com/worlddevelopment/electricity_from_stream">Electricity from stream</a>.
-  * 10%, Electricity from wind.
+  * 20%, <a href="https://github.com/worlddevelopment/electricity_from_airflow">Electricity from wind</a>.

 * Increase education:
   * 90%: Teacher project (portable online, offline exercise, sheet, exam and reference solution sharing system),
-  * .1%: 0BC Time Machine (educational history teaching simulation of the world starting in stone age and before to learn about formation of the planet(s) and life).
+  * .2%: 0BC Time Machine (educational history teaching simulation of the world starting in stone age and before to learn about formation of the planet(s) and life).

+* Toolset/Toolchains:
+  * 90%, mechanical design tools (blender + extension development).
+  * 90%, computer aided manufacturing (blender + extensions)
+  * 50%, mechanics documentation tools (blender + extensions)
+  * 1%, interconnectable engineering toolbox, still need to evaluate Octave - or how quickly OpenFOAM source code can be studied to add all the missing math there.
+Refs #1.

 ###Approximated completeness